-Interaction of a free particle with its corresponding anti-particle often results in conversion of the entire rest mass into gamma photons.
+Interaction of a free particle with its corresponding anti-particle often results in conversion of the total rest mass into gamma photons.
 Similarly, in appropriate circumstances high energy gamma photons with sufficient energy can form particle-anti-particle pairs.
-There are some nuclear decays that result in conversion of a high energy gamma photon into and electron-positron pair with electron absorption and positron emission.
-However, very little anti-matter exists in our local universe, so from the perspective of this web site, which is concerned with sustainable supply of energy to humans, the issue of anti-matter is almost irrelevant.
+There are some nuclear decays that result in conversion of a high energy gamma photon into an electron-positron pair with immediate electron absorption and positron emission.
+However, very little anti-matter seems to exist in our local universe, so from the perspective of this web site, which is concerned with sustainable supply of energy to humans, the issue of anti-matter is almost irrelevant.

-The long range interaction between electrically neutral potential energy wells is known as gravity.
+The long range interaction between electrically neutral mutual potential energy wells is known as gravity.

-Gravitons are experimentally observable wave like gravitational field disturbances which propagate through space at the speed of light.
+Gravitons are experimentally observable wave like gravitational field disturbances which propagate through space at the speed of light C.

 In a very high energy density environment, such as the center of a star, electrons and protons can absorb sufficient energy from their environment to form semi-stable particles with zero net charge known as neutrons.
-Free neutrons are unstable but can acquire long term stability by coupling with protons to form stable nuclei.
+In a nuclear reactor free neutrons are unstable but can acquire long term stability by coupling with protons to form stable nuclei.

 For stable low atomic weight atoms the maximum number of neutrons per proton is about 1 whereas for stable high atomic weight atoms the maximum number of neutrons per proton is close to 1.6.
-When an extra neutron is added to an atomic nucleus the nucleus often becomes unstable and decays into a different configuration while liberating energy.
-If the decay path is via either alpha or beta particle emission this process is known as neutron activation.
-If the two largest decay products are of comparable atomic weight the decay process is known as nuclear fision.
+When an extra neutron is added to a very high atomic weight nucleus the nucleus may become unstable and decay into two smaller nuclei while liberating particles and photons.
+This decay process is known as nuclear fission.

-Neutrinos are experimentally observable neutral energy packets which are emitted during the decay of a free neutron into an electron and proton.
+Neutrinos are experimentally observable energy packets with no charge and negligible rest mass that are emitted during the decay of a free neutron into an electron and proton.
 Neutrinos propagate through space at the speed of light.

-Deep space contains a sea of experimentally observable low energy photons known as the cosmic background.
+Deep space contains a sea of experimentally observable photons known as the cosmic background.
 These photons have an energy distribution corresponding to a thermal radiation temperature of about 2.7 degrees K. Superimposed on the cosmic background are small angular intensity variations.
-Deep space also contains higher energy thermal photons directly emitted by stars with typical surface temperatures of about 5800 deg K as well as bursts of higher energy x-ray and gamma photons emitted by various transient stellar processes.
+Deep space also contains higher energy photons directly emitted by stars with typical surface temperatures of about 5800 deg K, as well as bursts of higher energy x-ray and gamma photons emitted by various transient stellar processes.

-Planet Earth continuously absorbs solar spectrum radiation from the sun and continuously emits thermal infrared radiation into deep space having an average radiation temperature of about 270 degrees K. The main source of the thermal infrared radiation emitted from planet Earth is atmospheric water molecule transitions from liquid phase to ice phase.
+Planet Earth continuously absorbs solar spectrum thermal radiation from the sun (5800 degrees K) and continuously emits thermal infrared radiation into deep space having an average radiation temperature of about 270 degrees K. The main source of the infrared radiation emitted from planet Earth is top of cloud atmospheric water molecule transitions from liquid phase to solid phase.
 Thus planet Earth is constantly absorbing solar radiant energy primarily comprised of visible photons and is constantly emitting a larger number of lower energy thermal infrared photons.

 Spheromaks interact with one another at a distance via overlap of their external fields.
 Interacting spheromaks convert field potential energy into kinetic energy with respect to the particles' center of mass, or vice versa.
 During such interactions spheromaks can emit or absorb radiation photons.

-Net emission of radiation photons by interacting spheromaks causes formation of mutual potential energy wells which tend to bind the particles together.
-By this means particles bind together to form atomic nuclei, electrons bind to nuclei to form atoms, atoms bind together to form molecules and molecules bind together to form solids and liquids.
+Net emission of radiation photons by interacting spheromaks causes formation of mutual potential energy wells which tend to bind particles together.
+By this means particles form light weight atomic nuclei, electrons bind to nuclei to form atoms, atoms bind together to form molecules and molecules bind together to form solids and liquids.

-At normal low particle kinetic energies interaction between the particles' extended fields does not endanger spheromak stability.
-However, at high particle kinetic energy such interactions can cause spheromaks to restructure in what we term nuclear reactions.
+Under normal circumstances interaction between the particles' extended fields does not endanger spheromak stability.
+However, at very high particle kinetic energies particle interactions can cause spheromaks to restructure in what are termed nuclear reactions.

 PHOTON ENERGY QUANTIZATION:

-The quantized net charge Qs of a spheromak circulates within the spheromak's quasi-toroidal shaped wall at speed of light C around a complex closed spiral path of length Lh.
+The quantized net charge Qs of a spheromak circulates at speed of light C around a complex closed spiral path of length Lh.
 Hence a spheromak has a natural frequency Fh given by: